Wfuger/word-cloud/README.md

 }
 ```

-The words appear in a mix of uppercase and lowercase letters, but the resulting word-cloud should be all lowercase, and counts and speakers should be case-insensitive.
+The words appear in a mix of uppercase and lowercase letters, but the resulting word-cloud should be all lowercase.

 ## EXERCISE
 In `src/word_cloud.js` write a function (or functions) that processes all the words in the `data/quotes.json` file